Privacy and permissions in CRM: how to build a policy

 All of the above options are further complicated by the question of privacy and permission between users and groups of users.
 Simply put: who’s records your users should be allowed to view, edit, and delete.
 Is it only the people in their department?
 Or everyone?

 Or you might not need to make any restrictions here at all.
-But it’s a question you should definitely ask yourself…and for each individual module.
-The answer for Activities, for example, might be very different than they one for Personnel or Emails.
+But it’s a question you should ask yourself…and for each module.
+The answer for Activities, for example, might be very different than the one for Personnel or Emails.

 Step 3: Recognise the exceptions (and the administrators)